imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-01-Command-Line-for-Developers/exercise-answers.md

 	touch dreamproject.md
 	pico dreamproject.md
 	My dream project is to create a logistics platform that connects online store owners to delivery companies in the Caribbean.
+This will give eCommerce in this region a massive boost since there is no system that does this right now.
 	^X
 	Y